dkharazi/clv/README.md

 There are many use-cases for CLV to be used across any type of business.
 The following are only a few use-cases that can provide immediate impact to a company:
 - Valuating channels or cohorts of customers by comparing average CLV against average CAC for a particular acquisition channel or cohort of customers
-- Determine more meaningful customer segments based on unique purchasing behavior or CLV estimates
+- Determining more meaningful customer segments based on unique purchasing behavior or CLV estimates
-- Design more forward-looking tests for determining changes in CLV or future lifts for cohorts
+- Designing more forward-looking tests for determining changes in CLV or future lifts for cohorts
 - Applying more effective customer targeting strategies (i.e. premium offerings and loyalty programs) to low-value or high-value customers based on CLV
 - Improving retention of future customer cohorts
 - Improving acquisitions of customer cohorts
 - Evaluating histogram of binned CLVs for recent customers relative to binned CLVs for long-time customers

+# CLV-Related Metrics
+- Propensity to be acquired
+- Propensity to churn
+- Propensity to develop into a higher value customer
+- Propensity to refer others
+- Propensity to respond to the right messages

 # Implementing CLV Models